Busindre/check_docker_swarm_replicas/README.md

 # check_docker_swarm_replicas
-Simple Nagios/Icinga plugin that checks that the number of configured and active replicas matches.
-Simple Nagios/Icinga plugin that checks that the number of configured and active replicas matches.
+Simple Nagios/Icinga plugin (shell script) that checks that the number of configured and active replicas matches.
+The script must be run on any manager node of the swarm cluster and the Icinga/Nagios user must be able to execute the command "docker service ls".
+If you need to use sudo for docker commands simply edit line 4.

 The script lists all the services with their corresponding replica status in their three states, OK/Warning/Critical.
 It warns by Warning / Critical when the number of replicas do not match.
 Critical when any service has 0 active replicas and Warning for any other service that has more than one active replica but does not match the configured ones.
 Example output

 **OK**
 ```